MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 The unit cost for items can be calculated in different ways according to how the **Costing Method** was defined in the [Company Setup](setup-best-practices-costing-method.md) or in the item card.
 The costing method determines whether an actual or a budgeted value is used in the cost calculation.

 As a rule, with costing method set as Standard, the **Unit Cost** field value is based on the standard cost for the item.
-The option also sets the field in the item table non-editable.
+The option also sets the field in the item card non-editable.

-If the costing method is FIFO, LIFO, Specific, or Average, then the unit cost is calculated as follows:

-* Unit cost = inventory value of available items (expected cost + invoiced cost) / quantity on hand
+For items with all other costing methods (FIFO, LIFO, Specific, or Average), the value is based on the calculation of the inventory available (expected costs and invoiced costs) divided by the quantity on hand.

 > [!NOTE]
 > You cannot change a costing method for an item after you have included the item in a transaction.
 For solutions on how to fix an incorrect costing method assigned to an item, see [Design Details: Changing the Costing Method for Items](design-details-changing-costing-methods.md).